 To see a full video versions of presentations at the conference, please sign up as an AHA member.

 We hosted a range of exciting papers from local and international academic and enthusiast speakers, reflecting on the past, and projecting what the future for automotive may hold.
 An exciting centrepiece of these sessions was the Inaugural Ron Tauranac Lecture, delivered by invited author Professor Penny Sparke, author of the acclaimed book A Century of Car Design.
-See a teaser below.
+See her full lecture below:

 Penny Sparke is a Professor of Design History and Director of the Modern Interiors Research Centre, Kingston University.
 Since 1975 she has taught the History of Design to undergraduate and postgraduate students at Brighton Polytechnic and, from 1981 to 1999, at the Royal College of Art.
 She has also, since that time, worked in the field of late nineteenth and twentieth century Design History and has lectured, curated exhibitions, broadcast and published widely in that broad field both in the UK and overseas.
 Professor Sparke is an Honorary Senior Fellow of the Royal College of Art.
 To see a full video version of this and other presentations at the conference, please sign up as an AHA member.